hammockman/Water-Tension-using-DIC/introduction.md

 Washboarding  or surface "waviness" is a common  manifestation of water tension.
 In radiata pine this can be can be about 0.8mm deep on rings 7 to 10mm wide.\cite{deyev01}.
 This is almost 2 orders of magnitude than the expected strains in the longitudinal direction expected during water tension caused shrinkage.

+[JH: Is this where we need words why we would like to measure in the L direction, -because we can know the stiffness in this direction.
+-Are poissons effects less in L direction.
+Errors due to washboarding .. need the z direction... thus stereo cameras ]